digitalArc-RPA/FederalContractorCheckBot/README.md

 ## Description

 This bot processes the DUNS number check, by listening to emails containing the number(s) with "Federal Contractor Check" in the email's subject.
-It navigates to SAM and FAPIIS websites and scrapes the data required, storing it into files and returns an email to the sender with a specific DUNS number company's summary and zipped file package.
+It navigates to SAM, FAPIIS and VIP websites and scrapes the data required, storing it into files, as well as checking EEO, VETS4212 and NASA-SEWPV databases for matches and returns an email to the sender with a specific DUNS number company's summary and zipped file package.

 ### Authors